PSA Testing

 What is PSA testing?

 A PSA test is a blood test which measures the level of prostate specific antigen (PSA).
-It is used to help detect prostate cancer at an early stage before symptoms arise.

 What is the prostate?

-The prostate is a walnut-sized gland in men.
 It is located just below the bladder, surrounding the urethra (the tube that carries urine and semen out of the body).

 The prostate is part of the male reproductive system.
 Its function is to produce seminal fluid that nourishes and protects sperm.
 This fluid makes up the majority of semen.